GSA-TTS/identity-idva-api-gateway/README.md

 ### HMAC Authentication

 The API Gateway is secured with Kong's HMAC Authentication plugin.
 A digital signature is required in the header of a request that complies with the [Kong HMAC signature specification](https://docs.konghq.com/hub/kong-inc/hmac-auth/#signature-string-construction).

-### Making an Authenticated Request (in Postman)

-The generation of a digital signature can be handled by [this script](local-test-scripts\hmac-dig-sig.js).
-This script is to be used as the Pre-request Script wihtin Postman.
-The following headers should be set:
-- `Date : {{timestamp}}`
-- `Authorization : hmac username="pshumate", algorithm="hmac-sha256", headers="date request-line", signature="{{signature}}"`

-The authorization header is in compliance with [Kong's Signature Authentication Scheme](https://docs.konghq.com/hub/kong-inc/hmac-auth/#signature-authentication-scheme).

 ### References
 - [cloud-gov/cf-kong](https://github.com/cloud-gov/cf-kong)